What to do when typing hurts

 I’ve written up my experience with it here.

-I’d be remiss if I didn’t mention two things that might have helped, though it’s been very hard to be sure: the Colemak keyboard layout and acupuncture.
+I’d be remiss if I didn’t mention two wildcards that might have helped me, though I can’t be sure: 1) the Colemak keyboard layout; and 2) acupuncture.

-And while acupuncture did seem to give me some relief, it was also incredibly painful — the reputation for painlessness is a common misconception — and I doubt I’ll ever do it again.
+As for accupuncture, while 10 sessions of acupuncture did seem to give me some relief, it was also incredibly painful—I have been told by practitioners that the reputation for painlessness is a common misconception — and I doubt I’ll ever do it again.

 As I wrote earlier, your mileage may vary.
 In fact, it will vary — and your greatest and most attentive investigator is yourself.
 No doctor will ever keep track of your patterns and responses and history with one quarter of the attention you can.
 Keep trying new things and record your results.